 The AAJ publishes first-person reports about big new routes, first free ascents, and significant attempts and mountain exploration anywhere in the world.
-Most routes are at least five pitches long, but we make exceptions.
+Most routes are at least five or six pitches long, but we make some exceptions.

 There are two ways to report new climbs: